 In June 2021, we entered into a partnership with EVERSANA.
 EVERSANA is supporting the planned commercialization of apabetalone for the treatment of COVID-19 in the United States and Canada as Emergency Use Authorization and/or a New Drug Application or equivalent if issued or approved in these two countries.
-Subsequent to March 31, 2022, Resverlogix and EVERSANA expanded their partnership to include not only COVID-19 but also cardiovascular and pulmonary arterial hypertension indications.
+In the April 2022 Amendment, the Company and EVERSANA expanded its partnership to include cardiovascular and pulmonary arterial hypertension indications.
 EVERSANA is providing fully integrated commercialization services including market access, agency services, clinical and commercial field teams, medical science liaisons, channel management, patient services, health economics and outcomes research, and compliance.
 The partnership may be expanded to include additional global markets, should additional approvals be issued.
 There can be no assurance that commercialization of apabetalone for the treatment of any indication will be successful.